Rights to Cancel Your Federal Student Loan

 Death Discharge.
 Your family or estate will not have to pay back your student loans if you die.
 Your estate should submit an original or certified copy of the death certificate to the loan holder.
 The death of both parents with a PLUS Loan (assuming both took out the loan) is also grounds for the “death discharge,” but not the death of only one of two obligated parents.
 A parent can also apply for discharge of a PLUS Loan if the student for whom the parent received the loan dies.

 Other Grounds for Loan Cancellation or Forgiveness.
 The Public Service Loan Forgiveness program allows Direct Loan borrowers employed in certain occupations to discharge any remaining loans after making 120 qualifying payments (the equivalent of ten years of payments).
 Borrowers must be in specific repayment plans for their payments to qualify them for forgiveness in this program.
-Certain teachers who have taught for five consecutive years are also eligible for at least partial loan forgiveness.
-Perkins Loans also may be partially or completely cancelled for borrowers who work in certain fields.
-Be sure to review the details about all of these programs at https://studentaid.ed.gov.
+There are also other forgiveness programs related to doing specific types of work.
+Certain teachers who have taught for five consecutive years are eligible for at least partial loan forgiveness.
+Perkins Loans may be partially or completely cancelled for borrowers who work in certain fields.
+Be sure to review the details about all of these programs at https://studentaid.gov.